elmasy-com/columbus-frontend/content/home/lookup.md

 The `domain` parameter must be a valid domain (eg.: `tesla.com`).

-The `date` parameter can be used to finetune the result.
+The `days` parameter can be used to finetune the result.

 Check the details and try it out in the [documentation](https://columbus.elmasy.com/swagger/#/domain/get_api_lookup__domain_).